plforacle/hol-register/register-account/register-account.md

 ### **What you will need**

-* The email address you used to register for the **MySQL Database Service Hands-On Workshop**
+* The email address you used to register for the **MySQL HeatWave Hands-On Workshop**
 * Ability to receive SMS text verification